Tutorials

 Configure the solver

-sparkle configure_solver --solver Solvers/VRP_SISRs/ --instance-set-train Instances/X-1-10/ --objectives quality
+sparkle configure_solver --solver Solvers/VRP_SISRs/ --instance-set-train Instances/X-1-10/ --instance-set-test Instances/X-11-20/ --objectives quality

 Generate a report

-Wait for validation to be completed
+Wait for the configuration to be completed:

-sparkle wait
+sparkle jobs

 By default the generate_report command will create a report for the most recent solver and instance set(s).
 To generate a report for older solver-instance set combinations, the desired solver can be specified with --solver Solvers/VRP_SISRs/, the training instance set with --instance-set-train Instances/X-1-10/, and the testing instance set with --instance-set-test Instances/X-11-20/.